ignacioparicio/s3_finder/README.md

 # About

-S3 Finder is a command-line interface (CLI) tool designed to search for S3 keys which match a specified regex and optionally contain another regex.
+S3 Finder is a command-line interface (CLI) tool designed to search for S3 keys which match a specified regex and/or contain another regex.

-Can be used with AWS S3 or with S3-like services.
+It can be used with AWS S3 or with S3-like services.

 ## Features